Method for Dealing with Organizational Problems | Zapatista Philosophy

 • In addition to this, S/he has the capacity for analysis which allows her/him to make decisions when necessary even when the distance from the organization is great.

-• The cadre then, is creative, a leader of high quality, a technician with a good political level, a compañero/a always willing to give, to invest in others, to complete any assigned task, no matter how simple, and above all to take risks.
+• The cadre, then, is creative, a high-quality leader, a technician with a good political level, a compañero/a always willing to give, invest in others, complete any assigned task, no matter how simple, and above all, take risks.

 • S/he can reason dialectically and see beyond the obvious. “